How do I locate error log files for the hydraulics and hydrology products?

 The error log files contain a record of all the errors that take place while the application is operating.

-For information on generating log files for installation or SCADAConnect, use the links in the "See Also" section below.
+Note: for information on generating log files for installation or SCADAConnect, use the links in the "See Also" section below.

 The location and name depends on the version you're using.
 Note that you may need to enable viewing of hidden/system files/folders, or you may not be able to navigate to these folders in File Explorer.